svenwinkelmann/prog2a/README.md

 # prog2a
-Code samples from my lecture Programmieren 2 / A
+Code samples for my lecture Programmieren 2 / A